fkyprianou/deved-platform/content/blog/en/getting-started-with-whatsapp-product-messages.md

 ## Configure Message Templates

 Keep in mind that a **Product Message** cannot be used to initiate a WhatsApp conversation.
-It can only be sent as part of an existing conversation that has been started either by the customer messaging the business or the business sending a Templated Message to the customer.
-In this example, we'll send a templated message to the customer using **WhatsApp Manager**.
+It can only be sent as part of an existing conversation that has been started either by the customer messaging the business or the business sending a Template Message to the customer.
+In this example, we'll send a template message to the customer using **WhatsApp Manager**.
 Once logged in, select **Account Tools**, then **Message Template**.

 ![WhatsApp Manager - Message Templates](/content/blog/getting-started-with-whatsapp-product-messages/wa-message-templates.png "wa-message-templates.png")